 AUSTIN MOORE

-remains a worthwhile treatment option.
+A classic hip hemiarthroplasty that remains a cost-effective treatment option.

-Austin Moore Characteristics:
+Austin Moore characteristics:

-In 1940, Dr Austin Moore (1899–1963) performed the first metal hip replacement at Columbia Hospital in South Carolina.
-Moore designed a proximal femoral prosthesis with a large head and an approximate length of 30 cm that was attached with bolts to the end of the femoral shaft.
+Moore designed a proximal femoral prosthesis with a big head and a length of 30 cm. (approx.), which was fixed to the end of the femoral axis.
 This is the origin of hemiarthroplasty or partial hip replacement.

 Specifications